icflorescu/mantine-datatable/README.md

 ## Full documentation and examples

 Visit [icflorescu.github.io/mantine-datatable](https://icflorescu.github.io/mantine-datatable/) to view the full documentation and learn how to use it by browsing a comprehensive list of examples.

+## Mantine DataTable AI Bot

+[Mantine DataTable AI Bot](https://codeparrot.ai/oracle?owner=icflorescu&repo=mantine-datatable), kindly provided by [CodeParrot](https://codeparrot.ai), will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 ## Quickstart